How to approach payments as an early B2B marketplace

-This makes B2B marketplaces the fastest growing ecommerce channel - surpassing its B2C counterparts.
-The sheer volume of transactions alone makes it a huge elephant in the proverbial ecommerce room that no supplier, integration tool, designer, or even retailer can ignore - ultimately, it’s affecting all of us, in several different ways.
+The sheer volume and value of B2B transactions alone makes it a huge elephant in the proverbial ecommerce room that no supplier, integration tool, designer, or even retailer can ignore - ultimately, it’s affecting all of us, in several different ways.

 This hasn’t always been the case, though.
 B2B marketplaces have a long history of failed promise, mixed results and lackluster interest from buyers and sellers - until now.

-In the last 2 years, a series of events literally transformed the future of B2B marketplaces.
-Boosted by such major ecommerce players as Amazon business and Alibaba, among others, plus the rapid launch of dozens of vertical industry marketplaces, online marketplaces are by now the fastest growing B2B ecommerce channel.
+In the last two years, a series of events literally transformed the future of B2B marketplaces.
+Boosted by major ecommerce players like Amazon business and Alibaba, among others, plus the rapid launch of dozens of vertical industry marketplaces, online marketplaces are by now the fastest growing B2B ecommerce channel.
 If businesses once thought that customers wouldn't buy into the marketplace model, that's all changing.
 According to McKinsey, 60% of B2B customers are comfortable purchasing on a marketplace.

-And it all makes sense, doesn’t it? at the end of the day, if there's 1 thing that any seller wants, no matter the industry, whether consumer of B2B, it is - distribution.
-And marketplaces allow manufacturers to explore different ways to sell to buyers and reach news ones in new ways they themselves couldn’t, beforehand.
-The individuals occupying decision making roles within those manufacturers are now millennials, wanting to diversify and expand their channels as much as possible, while competition is only getting harsher.
+And it all makes sense, doesn’t it?
+At the end of the day, if there's one thing that any seller wants, no matter the industry, whether consumer or B2B, it is - distribution.
+And marketplaces allow manufacturers to explore different ways to sell to buyers and reach news ones in new ways they themselves couldn’t beforehand.
+Plus, 60% of B2B tech buyers are millennials, wanting to diversify and expand their channels as much as possible.